Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

   * The Rescue Centres page became more detailed, providing the user with better information.
 This makes the user experience smoother and overall a better way to convey the information.
 My mentor suggested this change on our initial planning call.
 * Home, Rescue Stories, Rescue Centres and a Contact page.
-* A fixed navbar for mobile and tablet view.
+* A fixed navbar for all device view.
 * A footer with Social Media links, a contact number and an address.
 This gives people multiple options of contact.

 ### 5. Surface